 There are many vital things that water changes do for the aquarium.
 A healthy aquarium change schedule can actually help save money when it comes to filtration since they can make the use of carbon filtration completely unnecessary.
 Nothing, absolutely nothing, can make up for a lack of water changes.
 Filtration can’t do it.
 Special additives and special types of filtration can’t do it, nothing can replace water changes.

 It is important to understand exactly what filtration and water changes do so that you understand the difference.
 Filters do two main things.
 First is that they provide a place for the bacteria that consume ammonia and nitrite to grow.
 The surface are of biomedias and the flow of the filter create the perfect submerged habitat for these nitritfying bacteria.
 The other main function is to physically collect debris and particulates from the water column for the aquarist to remove during monthly filter maintenance.
-This is why it is vital to perform filter maintenance every single monthly, regardless of the type or brand of filter being used or whether the flow is reduced or not.
-Water changes maintain water quality long term.
-Long term referring to years and years, even decades.
+This is why it is vital to perform filter maintenance every single month, regardless of the type or brand of filter being used or whether the flow is reduced or not.
+Water changes maintain water quality long-term.
+Long-term referring to years and years, even decades.

-The problem with water changes is that their results are long term.
-Many people only see short term.
-So if someone stops doing water changes or cuts back drastically (like only doing water changes once every four weeks) they may not see any major difference.
-The reason is that the problems that a lack of water changes cause short term are very subtle.
+The problem with water changes is that their results are long-term.
+Many people only see short-term.
+So if someone stops doing water changes or cuts back drastically (like only doing water changes once a month) they may not see any major difference.
+The reason is that the problems that a lack of water changes cause short-term are very subtle.
 Many people feel it is best to leave well enough alone and not fix what isn’t broken.
 This idea leads to neglect and the aquarium and all its inhabitants will suffer.

-When inadequate or no water changes are done the tank may appear to do well.
+When inadequate or no water changes are done, the tank may appear to do well.
 The fish will still be alert and swimming, they will still have colors, and they will still eat.
 This can go on for a few years.
 What I have seen happen under these circumstances is what I call old tank syndrome.
 This is when the water quality has gotten so bad that all of a sudden effectively every fish in the tank gets sick.
 I have seen this happen a few times, killing 90-95% of the fish.
 A sign that this situation may be occurring before it actually kills everything is when new fish are added.
-Usually a neglected tank’s chemistry will change over time.
-The pH will drop along with hardness and the water quality at this point is very low.
-Together these can prove fatal to new fish.
+Usually, a neglected tank’s chemistry will change over time.
+The pH and hardness will drop and the water quality at that point is very low.
+Together, these can prove fatal to new fish.
 The fish that experienced it slowly acclimated to the changing water as it slowly happened over time.
 New fish are acclimated in less than an hour.
 This sudden change can shock new fish, resulting in their death with no symptoms of any problems.